Frequently Asked Questions

 Q: What does it mean if I request Inactive status?

-A: You may request Inactive status at the time of your renewal and remain in Inactive status for up to 6 years.
+A: You may request Inactive status at the time of your renewal and remain in Inactive status.
 At the time of reactivation you will be required to provide proof of CE hours reflective of the number of CE hours required at the time of each renewal period, up to a maximum of 50 CE hours.

-Q: At what point do the fingerprint cards need to be submitted?
+Q: At what point do the fingerprints need to be submitted?

 Q: When do I pay the fingerprint fee?